DataHenOfficial/ae_easy/README.md

     disabled: false
 ```

-Hurray! you have successfullly implemented AeEasy on your project.
+Hurray! you have successfullly implemented DhEasy on your project.